 The benefits obtained by the successful delivery of this project will contribute to achieving the goals contained within the State Government’s Integrated Transport and Land Use Plan (ITLUP), which identified the need “to improve O-Bahn access to the Adelaide City Centre” as a priority.
 This improvement to public transport infrastructure also aligns with the State Government’s South Australian Strategic Plan targets, in particular to increase the use of public transport to 10% of metropolitan weekday passenger vehicle kilometres travelled by 2018.

-Further information about timing will be provided to commuters, local community members and registered stakeholders in advance of these activities commencing.
+Further information about timing is regularly provided to commuters, local community members and registered stakeholders in advance of these activities commencing.

 Construction program overview